-Child Studies aims to develop in students the knowledge, understanding and skills to positively influence the wellbeing and development of children in the critical early years in a range of settings and contexts.

-Modules will be chosen from study from the following list: Preparing for Parenthood, Conception to Birth, Family Interactions, Newborn Care, Growth and Development, Play and the Developing Child, Health and Safety in Childhood, Food and Nutrition in Childhood, Children and Culture, Media and Technology in Childhood, Aboriginal Cultures and Childhood, The Diverse Needs of Children, Childcare Services and Career Opportunities.
+Child Studies aims to develop in students the knowledge, understanding and skills to positively influence the wellbeing and of children in the critical early development range of settings and contexts. years in a Modules will be chosen from study the following list: Preparing Parenthood, Conception Birth, to Family Interactions, Newborn Care, Growth and Development, Play and the Developing Child, Health and Safety in Childhood, Food Nutrition in Childhood, Children and Culture, Technology Childhood, Media and in Aboriginal Cultures and Childhood, Diverse Needs of Children, Childcare Services and Career Opportunities.